mhd-rawashdah/fastpark/README.md

 ParkIn

 > Pithy project description
- ParkIn is an online community marketplace that connects people looking to rent their Grage homes with people who are looking for Space to park their car.
-ParkIn include hosts and users: hosts list and rent out their unused garage spaces, and users search for and book the hoster garage.
+ ParkIn is an online community marketplace that connects people looking to rent their Grage homes with people who are looking for Space to park their car.ParkIn include hosts and users: hosts list and rent out their unused garage spaces, and users search for and book the hoster garage.
 ## Team

   - __Product Owner__: Azhar